GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 |  Flashlight   |               |     V1      |         |                           [Link]()                           |  CC-BY-SA   |
 |    Camera     |               |     V1      |         |                           [Link]()                           |  CC-BY-SA   |

+### Benchmark protocols

+Does a benchmark protocol apply to all benchmark exercise or each benchmark exercise requires its own benchmark protocol?

 ## Claimed contributions